uabrc/uabrc.github.io/docs/data_management/transfer/rclone.md

 To make a destination directory's contents identical to a source directory, use `rclone sync <source:><path> <destination:><path>`

 Example: `rclone sync cheaha:"C:\users\Name\My Documents" box:manuscript`.

+## Other Helpful Global Flags

+Flag used with any RClone command are called global flags.
+Below are some useful global flags.

+- `-C` or `--checksum`: Skip syncing files based on checksum instead of last modified time.
+- `--dry-run`: Show what will happen if the command were executed.
+No changes are made.
+- `--immutable`: Do not allow any files to be modified.
+Helpful to avoid unintended deletions and overwrites.
+- `--max-depth <integer>`: Only recurse to `<integer>` depth within directory tree.
+Using `rclone ls --max-depth 1` means only show top-level files in the current directory.
+- `-P` or `--progress`: Show progress of command as it runs.
+- `--quiet`: Print as little as possible.
+Useful in scripts.
+- `-u` or `--update`: Skips files that are newer on the remote.